Gandhi dynasty scion takes on low caste "queen" in India vote

 | AYODHYA, India

-AYODHYA, India Millions voted in India's most populous and politically important state on Wednesday, the first stage of an election that tests support for Prime Minister Manmohan Singh's troubled government ahead of a nationwide vote in two years.
+AYODHYA, India Millions of voters went to the polls in India's most populous and politically important state on Wednesday, the first stage of an election that tests support for Prime Minister Manmohan Singh's troubled government ahead of a nationwide vote in two years.

-The election in Uttar Pradesh, a state that is bigger than Brazil by population, could have a bearing on who next governs India.
+The election in Uttar Pradesh, a state that would be the world's fifth most populous nation if independent, could have a bearing on who next governs India.
 It is a closely fought four-way race pitting the scion of the elite Gandhi dynasty against a powerful low caste leader and two other parties.
-Results will be announced on March 6.

 Rahul Gandhi of the central government's Congress party has staked his political reputation on reviving the party in a state it has not ruled for 22 years.